BeechburgPieStar/LabCode/README.md

-# 📚 A curated list of my published works and open-source implementations, organized by year.
+# 📚 A Curated List of My Published Works and Open-Source Implementations, Organized by Year

----

 ## 🕰️ Publications & Code